When Auto Insurers Must Pay Michigan No-Fault Benefits

 Lawyer Commentary on No-Fault Statute: MCL 500.3105

-This highly litigated statute details when a person who has been seriously injured in an auto accident may receive Michigan no-fault (PIP) insurance benefits.
-It contains four very important provisions:
+This highly litigated statute details when a person who has been seriously injured in an auto accident may receive Michigan No-Fault (PIP) insurance benefits.
+It contains four very important provisions that are discussed below.
+It’s important to understand the terms contained in each provision.

-An insurer is liable to pay benefits for accidental bodily injury arising out of the ownership, operation, maintenance or use of a motor vehicle as a motor vehicle.
-It is important to understand the terms contained in this provision:
+An insurer is liable to pay No-Fault PIP benefits for accidental bodily injury arising out of the ownership, operation, maintenance or use of a motor vehicle as a motor vehicle.

 “Bodily injury” means an injury results from a “single injury producing event.”
 For example, a back injury caused by many years of driving a truck is not considered a bodily injury within the meaning of the No-Fault Act because it was not attributable to a single event.
 However, a back injury caused by a car accident would be considered a “bodily injury” under the definition of the Michigan No Fault law.
 The bodily injury must involve, in some way, a motor vehicle.

-“Bodily injury” can also mean death, or damage to a person’s limbs (even prosthetics), in connection with a car crash or truck accident.
-“Bodily injury” does not include injury that the claimant inflicts intentionally upon himself.
-However, if the injured person acts or refrains from acting, to avoid personal injury to another and injures himself in the process, this will not be considered “intentional” injury under Michigan law.
+However, if the injured person acts or refrains from acting in order to avoid personal injury to another person, including him- or herself, and injures him- or herself in the process, this will not be considered “intentional” injury under Michigan law.

-The No-Fault Act does not require an actual collision between two automobiles.
+Although this point is not specifically addressed in the statute, MCL 500.3015, it is important to not that the No-Fault Act does not require an actual collision between two automobiles.
 It does require that a motor vehicle be involved in the injury-causing event.
-For example, a person injured while exiting his car or truck may recover Michigan no-fault insurance benefits under Michigan law.
+For example, a person injured while exiting his car or truck may recover Michigan No-Fault insurance benefits under Michigan law.
 But a person who is not “in contact” with the vehicle, even if it is only a few feet away, cannot recover such benefits.

 Motorcycle Accident with Car or Truck